RussMaxwell/MyAzure-TerraformTemplates/AZ_WebApp_Container_Basic/readme.md

 ## Instructions for the template

 At the very top of main.tf, you have local variables.
 You'll need add your own subscription ID, tenantID, and unique Web Application name.
 After that, you should be good to go.
-When I test, I like to put the files on a file share in Azure Cloud Shell since it comes with terraform installed.
+When I test, I like to put the files on a Storage Account/file share that's used by Azure Cloud Shell.
+Azure Cloud Shell comes with Terraform installed.
 To see more details around this check out:

 https://docs.microsoft.com/en-us/azure/cloud-shell/example-terraform-bash